Top 10 Customer Experience KPIs Every CX Leader Should Track

 1. Customer Churn Rate

-Customer churn refers to the number of people who leave your business, cancel their subscriptions, or stop using your products and services within a certain period.
+Customer churn refers to the number of customers who leave a business, cancel their subscriptions, or stop using its products and services within a given period.

-It’s an important CX metric because it tells how effectively you retain customers.
+It’s an important CX metric because it tells how effectively a brand retains customers.

-An annual churn rate of 5 to 7% or lower means your customers find value and are loyal to your brand.
+An annual churn rate of 5-7% or lower indicates that your customers find value in the brand and are loyal to it.

-To calculate your churn rate, use this formula:
+To calculate the churn rate, use this formula:

 Customer Churn Rate = (Customers lost ÷ Beginning number of customers) x 100